jdotsh/jdotsh.github.io/about/index.md

 ## Summary

+I am an MSc student in Artificial Intelligence at the University of Bologna with a knowledge of several Automation disciplines and strong expertise in Computer Engineering.

+During my Bachelor of Engineering, I had the chance to be an exchange student at the Augsburg University of Applied Sciences (Bayern, Germany).

-Highly motivated engineer, good team work ability.
-I always try to learn new skills and improve myself to solve problems increasingly more challenging.
-In the past I took part of the Google Summer of Code project, I developed open source software - which requires learners to think analytically, creatively, and collaboratively. (strengthening my self-management skills).
-In the future I would like to find a work environment where I can test myself every day growing up and having a role of greater responsibility in order to improve, with my skills, people's lives.
+In the past I took part of the Google Summer of Code project, I developed open source software with The Qt Company - which requires learners to think analytically, creatively, and collaboratively. (strengthening my self-management skills).

+With a profoundly curious personality, eclecticism and originality are the attitudes I value the most.
+I love to be involved in challenging and innovative projects both within and without my area of expertise.
+I am always eager to put into practice what I learn.

+My self-motivation and passion for engineering always makes me seek for outstanding results in my professional career as well as in my hobbies.

 ## Education